beatass/Wine-analysis/README.md

 #### Running the project:

-* To run this project use Jupyter Notebook or Google Colab.
+* To run this project one can use Jupyter Notebook or Google Colab.

 ## Files in this repository